ra1028/swiftui-atom-properties/README.md

 }
 ```

-The `FilteredTodosAtom` below represents the derived state that combines the above two atoms.
-You can think of derived state as the output of passing values to a pure function that derives a new value from the depending values.
+The `FilteredTodosAtom` below represents the derived data that combines the above two atoms.
+You can think of derived data as the output of passing values to a pure function that derives a new value from the depending values.

-When dependent data changes, the derived state reactively updates, and the output value is cached until it truly needs to be updated, so don't need to worry about low performance due to the filter function being called each time the view recomputes.
+When dependent data changes, the derived data reactively updates, and the output value is cached until it truly needs to be updated, so don't need to worry about low performance due to the filter function being called each time the view recomputes.

 ```swift
 struct FilteredTodosAtom: ValueAtom, Hashable {